acschwartz/ingredients/README.md

 ## Logic
 CRUD logic for products and ingredients.
 More complicated than it may seem.
+When a product is added to the list, are all of its ingredients deleted from the bad list?
+I first had the good list be a whitelist that prevented any of its ingredients from going on the bad list.
+ But what if some of those ingredients are on the bad list from a previous entry?
+What happens when I deleted an item from the good list?
+When you add a product to the good list, you delete its ingredients from the bad list?
+What about the other way around?

 ## Database/Schema Design

 Initial idea: pGood, pBad, iGood, iBad collections.
 Was hoping to either
 a) Be able to control what shows up in the good/bad lists through CRUD logic (wayyyy too messy)
 b) Be able to query the union between two collections.
-This was my lesson that this isn't SQL
+This was my lesson that this isn't SQL.
+Similar objects that will be compared should not be in different collections.